maziac/DeZog/design/AddingNewRemotes.md

 	- setLOGPOINT: Sets the logpoint array.
 	- setLogpoints: Set all logpoints.
 - Program flow
 	- reverseContinue, stepBack: Special Debug Commands.
-Only required if the Remote supports real CPU execution history like ZEsarUX.
+Only required if the remote supports real CPU execution history like ZEsarUX.
 - Debugger
-	- dbgExec: This will send Remote-specific commands to the Remote by passing DeZog.
+	- dbgExec: This will send remote-specific commands to the remote bypassing DeZog.
 - ZX Next specific
 	- getMemoryBanks: Returns the ZX Next memory banks.